Trivadis/plsql-formatter-settings/sqlcl/README.md

 Afterwards you can type `tvdformat` to get this usage help:

 ```
+Trivadis PL/SQL & SQL Formatter (tvdformat), version 24.4.2-SNAPSHOT

 usage: tvdformat <rootPath> [options]

-mandatory argument (one of the following):
+mandatory argument: (one of the following)
   <rootPath>      file or path to directory containing files to format (content will be replaced!)
   <config.json>   configuration file in JSON format (must end with .json)
   *               use * to format the SQLcl buffer